Carlos Casas: Biography

 In 2008 he founded together with fellow artist friend, Nico Vascellari Von Archives an audiovisual label publishing experimental audiovisual productions.
 Later in 2009 he created with partner and wife Saodat Ismailova, Map Productions, a production house dedicated to develop audiovisual projects around the world, from feature films, to documentaries.

 In 2010 he presented his Cemetery Archive Works in Netmage and his End trilogy was presented for the first time in Cineteca Mexicana.
 In June 2010 Hangar Bicocca in Milano presented END a comprehensive exhibition of the trilogy.

-Avalanche (overture) his latest project is a collaboration with the American sound artist and minimalist legend Phill Niblock an ongoing project based in the Pamir mountains, in one of the world's highest inhabited villages.
+Avalanche (overture), his latest project, is an ongoing collaboration with the American sound artist and minimalist Phill Niblock based in the Pamir mountains, in one of the world's highest inhabited villages.
 Avalanche (overture) superimposes Casas' footage over the overtones of "Stosspeng," a piece by Niblock.
-It is a visual-sonic journey, an extremely intense audiovisual meditation and a sensory experience in which extremes meet: nature in its rawest state and the pure, breathtaking and heady sound of drones.
-Presented for the first time in its first incarnation in Sonar Festival, Avalanche is an open film, reedited every time it is shown and adapted to the space it is presented Avalanche is an organic example of film-making, an ongoing document to the disappearance of this village, a reactive film within its community, Avalanche is alive together with the village, dying and born again every time it is presented.
-Avalanche is a lifelong project and site-specific film project based on one of Pamir highest inhabited village has been presented in different museums, festivals and gallery spaces around Europe and the USA.
-Cemetery his latest project is a take on the myth of the elephant cemetery.
-And has been awarded in FID Marseille, and presented in festivals all over the world.
+It is designed as a visual-sonic journey, an intense audiovisual meditation and a sensory experience in which extremes meet: nature in its rawest state and the pure, breathtaking and heady sound of drones.
+Presented for the first time in its first incarnation in Sonar Festival, Avalanche aims to be an open film, reedited every time it is shown and adapted to the space it is presented.
+Avalanche is an organic example of film-making, an ongoing document to the disappearance of this village and a reactive film within its community Avalanche is alive together with the village, dying and born again every time it is presented.
+It has been presented in different museums, festivals and gallery spaces around Europe and the USA.

+Cemetery, his latest project, is a take on the myth of the elephant cemetery.
+It was awarded in FID Marseille, and presented in festivals across the world.

 He is co-founder of Map Productions and the visual sound label Von Archives.

 He is currently researching and working on a new project based on the eruption of the Krakatoa volcano in Indonesia.